 On the surface £1.6m doesn’t seem very much to get excited about, certainly not compared to the sort of money that would normally be required to successfully launch an entirely new food sector.
 It wouldn’t even register as a particularly big budget for a single product marketing campaign.

-But the stakes, or rather than lab grown ones, are higher than the figure itself would suggest, with the FSA having been justifiably unsure whether the new Labour government would share its enthusiasm for this new area of innovation, despite its potential to tackle environmental and nutritional issues.
+But the stakes, or rather the lab grown ones, are higher than the figure itself would suggest, with the FSA having been justifiably unsure whether the new Labour government would share its enthusiasm for this new area of innovation, despite its potential to tackle environmental and nutritional issues.

 The fact that the bid for the sandbox was part of a wider programme born under previous Prime Minister Rishi Sunak meant it could easily have disappeared into the financial black hole Chancellor Rachel Reeves is reportedly peering into before her budget later this month.